Forge-Media/Autodesk-Guides/Revit/Link Topo Surveys/Readme.md

 5. \*(Optional) If the project north rotation from True North is known, this can easily be added by using the Rotate True North tool.
 Simply enter the rotation factor, ensuring the view you are set to has it's `Orientation` set to True North!
 Once set the view should remain as is, however, set `Orientation` set to Project North will rotate the view by the factor previously entered.
 (Other tutorials show this step in the revers order, but as of Revit 2019 this method achieves the same outcome!)
    ![Rotate_True_North](Images/Rotate_True_North.png?raw=true "Rotate True North")

 6. Now use the `Acquire Coordinates` (AC) tool which was created to let us PULL this information in from the linked Topo Survey .DWG.
-This method usually works and should avoid the manual process of converting the Topo Survey's eastings and northings from meters to millimeters. _However, if you need to make this change due to the `Acquire Coordinates` not working use the method outlined in this video: [Aligning Revit models to DWG Surveys]: https://youtu.be/1_F6YRgY6aI?t=1169_[^5]
+This method usually works and should avoid the manual process of converting the Topo Survey's eastings and northings from meters to millimeters. _However, if you need to make this change due to the `Acquire Coordinates` not working use the method outlined in this video_: [Aligning Revit models to DWG Surveys]: https://youtu.be/1_F6YRgY6aI?t=1169
    ![Acquire_Coordinates](Images/Acquire_Coordinates.png?raw=true "Acquire Coordinates").

 7. At this point the Survey Point will move to the acquired coordinates origin (0,0,0).
 Zoom way out to find it!